Understanding Sleep Apnea as a Disability

 Symptoms and Health Consequences

 Sleep apnea can have serious health consequences if left untreated.
-It can lead to a number of cardiovascular problems, including high blood pressure, heart disease, and stroke.
+It can lead to several cardiovascular problems, including high blood pressure, heart disease, and stroke.

 People with sleep apnea are also at a higher risk of developing insulin resistance and type 2 diabetes.
 They may experience liver problems, including nonalcoholic fatty liver disease.
 Sleep apnea can also contribute to metabolic syndrome, a cluster of conditions that increase the risk of heart disease.